#ASKMARIO: Five questions for the ECB

 Euro zone inflation remains below the ECB’s near two percent target but strong economic growth in and outside the bloc, rising U.S. inflation and oil prices near three-year highs have boosted expectations for a pick-up in euro zone price pressures.

-The five-year, five-year breakeven forward rate EUIL5YF5Y=R, a market gauge of inflation expectations tracked by the ECB, is close to its highest in almost a year.
+The five-year, five-year breakeven forward rate, a market gauge of inflation expectations tracked by the ECB, is close to its highest in almost a year.

 Pay negotiations in Germany could also boost wage growth in Europe’s biggest economy.
 That’s something Draghi may be questioned on, although the German wage talks won’t be over for some time.
 The ECB chief may also be asked whether he thinks higher oil prices are offsetting the impact of a strong euro on inflation.